WesTower/py-quickbase/docs/index.rst

       Execute `API_GetSchema
       <http://www.quickbase.com/api-guide/index.html#getschema.html>`_,
-      returning a :class:`TableInfo` object associated with your *dbid*.
-      :meth:`get_schema()` can be given a *dbid* pointing to a single table or a full app.
+      returning a :class:`TableInfo` object associated with QuickBase table *dbid*.  :meth:`Connection.get_schema()` can be given a *dbid* pointing to a single table or a full app.
 If the *dbid* passed is a table, the response will contain a list of fields, among other info.
 If the *dbid* passed is an app, the response will contain a list of chdbids (child dbids), but will not be useful as a :class:`TableInfo` object, and thus must be given *raw* = ``True`` if the intent is to access the chdbid info.

       *dbid*

-         The QuickBase database ID..
+         The QuickBase database ID.

       *raw*

-         If ``True``, then :meth:`get_schema()` returns the
+         If ``True``, then :meth:`Connection.get_schema()` returns the
          complete XML node structure as parsed by BeautifulSoup from the QuickBase response.

 .. class:: TableInfo

-   A representation of the quickbase table that makes schema data easily accessible.
+   A representation of the QuickBase table that makes schema data easily accessible.

 .. class:: QuickBaseRecord